captainludd/install-hyperledger-requirements/README.md

 # install-hyperledger-requirements
-Provision a virgin fedora machine to run hyperledger
+Provision a virgin fedora24  machine to run hyperledger